 What would this mean in an environmental impact model?

 Take those 30,000 coffee shops, each using 30W an hour to heat their tanks; that’s 900,000W (900kW) every hour.
 Based on the average cost of power, they’re paying 180 EUR/USD every hour, day and night, purely for the brewers to sit idle.

 Go Tankless and save CO2 With Every Brew

 At the beginning of this article, we claimed that by switching to a HIPSTER brewer, the equivalent saving of 212 million plastic cups could be saved.
 We’re not the kind of company to throw around statements without backing them up, so let’s dive deep into those figures (look away now if numbers aren’t your thing).

 According to the EEA, the average greenhouse gas emissions created to produce 1kWh of electricity in the EU is 275g/kWh.
 In the US, this is even higher due to the use of coal power plants.
 So, we’ll meet somewhere in the middle and call it 290g/kWh.

 Still with us?
 Good.

-So, knowing how much CO2 is released to create 1kWh of electricity, we can ascertain that the 900kWh Starbucks use to keep their tank-equipped machines on idle is equivalent to a whopping 261kg of CO2 released every hour in wasted energy.
+So, knowing how much CO2 is released to create 1kWh of electricity, we can ascertain that the 900kWh Starbucks uses to keep their tank-equipped machines idle is equivalent to a whopping 261kg of CO2 released every hour in wasted energy.

-Let’s extrapolate that and take a look at what they’re losing annually.
-Take those 25,339 cups and multiply it by 8395 hours, and we’re now looking at the CO2 equivalent of… wait for it… 212,720,905 plastic cups, plus the €1.5million bill just for the machines sitting idle.
+Let’s extrapolate that and look at what they’re losing annually.
+Take those 25,339 cups and multiply it by 8395 hours, and we’re now looking at the CO2 equivalent of… wait for it… Two hundred twelve million seven hundred twenty thousand nine hundred five plastic cups, plus the €1.5million bill just for idle machines.